oracle/terraform-provider-oci/website/docs/d/dns_rrset.html.markdown

 Gets a list of all records in the specified RRSet.

 The results are sorted by `recordHash` by default.
-When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.
+When accessing a private zone by name, the `view_id` parameter is required.

 ## Example Usage